-Navalny's arrest adds to tension between Russia and the West
+Navalny's Arrest Adds to Tension Between Russia and the West

 U.S. President-elect Joe Biden’s pick for national security adviser called on Russian authorities to free Navalny.
 “Mr. Navalny should be immediately released, and the perpetrators of the outrageous attack on his life must be held accountable,” Jake Sullivan tweeted.

-The outgoing U.S. secretary of state, Mike Pompeo, said the U.S. “strongly condemns” the decision to arrest Navalny, which he called “the latest in a series of attempts to silence Navalny and other opposition figures and independent voices who are critical of Russian authorities.”
+The outgoing U.S. secretary of state, Mike Pompeo, said the U.S. “strongly condemns” the decision to arrest Navalny.

+Navalny's detention was widely expected because Russia’s prisons service said he had violated probation terms from a suspended sentence on a 2014 money-laundering conviction.

+The prisons service said it would seek to have Navalny serve his 3½-year sentence behind bars.

 Russian Foreign Minister Sergey Lavrov said Monday the stream of reactions to Navalny’s arrest by Western officials reflects an attempt “to divert attention from the crisis of the Western model of development.”

-Navalny's detention was widely expected because Russia’s prisons service said he had violated parole terms from a suspended sentence on a 2014 embezzlement conviction.

-The prisons service said he would be held in custody until a court rules on his case.
-No date for a court appearance was immediately announced.
-The service earlier said that it would seek to have Navalny serve his 3 1/2-year sentence behind bars.
+“Navalny’s case has received a foreign policy dimension artificially and without any foundation,” Lavrov said, arguing that his detention was a prerogative of Russian law enforcement agencies that explained their action.
+“It’s a matter of observing the law,” he added.

-Navalny, 44, President Vladimir Putin’s most prominent and determined foe, brushed off concerns about arrest as he boarded his flight in Berlin.
+Navalny, 44, President Vladimir Putin’s most prominent and determined foe, brushed off concerns about arrest as he boarded his flight in Berlin on Sunday.

 “It’s impossible.
 I’m an innocent man,” he said.